 So it’s begun.
 The process of turning the guest room into the girls’ shared room is underway.
-A couple weeks ago, Matt and I decided to tackle a project that I’d been dreaming about for this room, a board and batten accent wall.
+A couple weeks ago, Matt and I decided to tackle our latest home improvement project that I’d been dreaming about for this room, a board and batten accent wall.
 I love a good accent wall.
 I think board and batten especially, give dimension and texture to a space.
 We did a very easy board and batten in our guest bathroom last year.
 This time we opted for a horizontal board and batten and I love the way it turned out.

 The installation of this accent wall really took just a few hours.
 I convinced Matt to do it in the morning and by the evening the board and batten was complete and the next day we had painted the entire room.

 Supplies needed for the horizontal board and batten wall tutorial:

 - 1x2x8 boards (pre-primed if available)